-U.K.'s Notification to the European Council of its Decision to Leave the E.U.
-(Brexit).
+Brexit.
 In March 2017, the U.K. government commenced the formal proceedings to withdraw from the E.U.
 This triggered a period of two years during which the terms of the U.K.'s exit from the E.U. were required to be negotiated and the process to be concluded.

 The E.U. and the U.K. have agreed to a withdrawal agreement (the Withdrawal Agreement) which requires ratification by both the U.K. and the E.U.
 Parliaments.
 The U.K. Parliament has not yet approved the Withdrawal Agreement.
-As a result, the U.K. government and the E.U. have agreed to a further extension to the two-year period, with the current end date being October 31, 2019.
-Without a successful conclusion to the process by the end date, there is a possibility that the U.K. will leave the E.U. without a clear framework for its relationship with the E.U. or any transitional arrangements in place, in which case firms based in the U.K. will lose their existing access arrangements to the E.U. markets.
+In October 2019, the U.K. government requested a further extension to the negotiating period.
+The E.U. has agreed to an extension until January 31, 2020 to allow the U.K. Parliament time to either ratify the Withdrawal Agreement or to hold other democratic processes, such as a general election.
+On October 29, 2019, the U.K. Parliament agreed to hold a general election on December 12, 2019.
+If the Withdrawal Agreement is ratified ahead of January 31, 2020, the terms of the extension will allow the U.K. to leave the E.U. at an earlier date.
+Notwithstanding this, without a successful conclusion to the process by January 31, 2020, there is a possibility that the U.K. will leave the E.U. without a clear framework for its relationship with the E.U. or any transitional arrangements in place, in which case firms based in the U.K. will lose their existing access arrangements to the E.U. markets.
 Such a scenario is referred to as a "hard" Brexit.